apache/whimsy/MACOS.md

 Install Homebrew
 ----------------

-Homebrew is a package manager for OSX, which is used to install other tools.
+Homebrew is a package manager for macOS, which is used to install other tools.
 Follow the instructions from [brew.sh](https://brew.sh/).
 You might have to change shells if you are using csh.
 Bash and zsh work fine.
 Be sure to read the Homebrew prerequisites; you may need part(s) of Apple's XCode.